michaeltouati/ESVM/paper.md

 # Perspectives

 It is planned in a near future to :
-- provide another Plasma Physics academic simulation about one BGK (from the name of its founder I. B. Bernstein, J. M. Greene and M. D. Kruskal) non linear solution @BernsteinGreenKruskal:1957
+- provide another Plasma Physics academic simulation about one BGK (from the name of its finder I. B. Bernstein, J. M. Greene and M. D. Kruskal) non linear solution @BernsteinGreenKruskal:1957
 - provide a second Plasma Physics academic simulation about Plasma wave echo @Gould:1967
 - implement non-equally spaced phase-space cells
 - implement high order Weighted Essentially Non-Oscillatory (WENO) advection schemes @Liu:1994